All Episodes

 Pardon?

-It's who he is, and that's how the family, the Bush family is.
+It's who he is, and that's how the family, the Bush family, is.

-That's that that's just that's who he is.
+That's just who he is.

 It was very clear.

-And I was left with the thought that, you know, this man is not gonna send people over to die for his own political purposes or to justify his legacy or do anything like that, that he knows as the commander in chief what he's doing, and he lays that option be I mean, the consequences and the cost that other people's families are gonna have to pay before he makes these decisions, and he does not do this lightly.
+And I was left with the thought that, you know, this man is not going to send people over to die for his own political purposes or to justify his legacy or do anything like that, that he knows as the commander-in-chief what he's doing, and he weighs that option.

-And for all the Democrats to um act as if he's some terrible terrorist or he's just like Adolf Hitler is so wrong, and I think the American people can see that.
+And for all the Democrats to act as if he's some terrible terrorist or he's just like Adolf Hitler is so wrong, and I think the American people can see that.

-And the contrast between him and the um the way that Webb um greeted him at that reception where he was so rude to him and wouldn't even answer his question, to have him be the response.
+And the contrast between him and the way that Webb greeted him at that reception where he was so rude to him and wouldn't even answer his question, to have him be the response, I thought it was very telling.

-Well, uh, two things on this.
+Well, two things on this.

 That's true.

-Uh uh and you know, they they they can't pick one of the presidential candidates, uh, because it'll be unfair to the old say you rule out Hillary and Obama and Edwards and all that.
+And, you know, they can't pick one of the presidential candidates because it'd be unfair to all the others.

-You gotta get Webb, who's a rookie.
+You've got to get Webb, who's a rookie.

 There's a second factor here, too.

-Now here's Webb uh uh doing it.
+Now here's Webb doing it.

-Well, what do you think of Webb?
+What do you think of Webb?

 Did you watch his response?

-I I didn't wasn't impressed with him.
+I wasn't impressed with him.

 I thought the things he brought up were just silly, what he started with.